qiime2/paper2/sphinx_docs/index.rst

 at each sampling depth) can be controlled with ``--p-iterations``.
-Average diversity values will be plotted for each sample at each even sampling depth, and samples can be grouped based on metadata categories in the resulting visualization if sample metadata is provided with the ``--m-metadata-file`` parameter.
+Average diversity values will be plotted for each sample at each even sampling depth, and samples can be grouped based on metadata categories in the resulting Visualization if sample metadata is provided with the ``--m-metadata-file`` parameter.

 .. command-block::